mickeyjsx/umi-plugin-runtime-routes/README.md

 ### 3. Configure plugin in `.umirc.js`

-Configure this plugin in `.umirc.js`, make sure this plugin is configured before any others plugin which depends on routes, like [umi-plugin-mickey](https://github.com/mickeyjsx/umi-plugin-mickey).
+Configure this plugin in `.umirc.js`.

 ```javascript
 // .umirc.js